by guest blogger Adam Stephen of B. Stephen Cooperage, Inc., with intro by Jesse Savou, founder of BlueBarrel

 You’ve seen them everywhere: along the side of the road, in refuse yards, in your neighbor’s garage (or maybe even your own!); and repurposed into all kinds of things like ballasts, floats, storage bins, planters, and of course rain barrels.
 What could we be talking about?

 And when I say everywhere, I mean literally all over the globe.
-Traveling in Bali in 2011, I took this picture: a floating dock constructed with many of them.
+Traveling in Bali in 2011, I took this picture (at left): a floating dock constructed with many of them.
+Well, a not-so-floating dock at low tide, but you get the point!
+Their versatility is proven, and we are happy to add rainbarrels to the list of blue plastic barrel uses.

-Why are these blue plastic drums so ubiquitous?
+Why are these 55-gallon blue plastic barrels so ubiquitous?

 Also known as poly drums, they are the internationally-approved container for shipping liquid food products, world-wide.

-While the blue poly drums are FDA-approved for food storage, the US food industry is highly regulated.
-Once the slurpable goods are extracted from the poly drums, the barrels themselves enter the waste stream – they cannot be re-used for food transport.
+While the FDA has approved HDPE blue poly-drums for food storage, the US food industry is highly regulated.
+Once the the poly drums are empty, the barrels themselves enter the waste stream.
+In other words, they are not re-usable for food transport.

 But how could we throw such high-quality, durable, food grade, BPA-free, HDPE plastic containers away?
 Luckily there are many creative re-uses for the blue poly drums.